 Email address.

-Telephone number.
+Telephone numbers.

 Subscription preferences.

-Add any other data that you ask for
+Gift Aid Eligibility

 How do we collect this personal information?

 All the information collected is obtained directly from you.
-This is usually at the point of your initial registration.
+This is usually at the point of your initial registration or the renewal of your membership.
 The information will be collected via membership forms or online contact forms.
 At the point that you provide your personal information for membership purposes, we will also request that you provide consent for us to store and use your data.
 Your consent is required in order to ensure our compliance with data protection legislation.

-Are there other ways that you collect information – are these appropriate and/or necessary?

 How do we use your personal information?